Ferry Terminal Project:

 Redwood City launched the wide-ranging feasibility study in 2019 with key assistance from WETA, which operates San Francisco Bay Ferry service.
 It included extensive public outreach and survey input.

-To read past press releases on the Ferry Terminal Project, click the links below:
+To read news on the Ferry Terminal Project, click the links below: